vslavik/winsparkle/README.md

  Using prebuilt binaries
 -------------------------

-The easiest way to use WinSparkle is to download the prebuilt `WinSparkle.dll` binary.
+The easiest way to use WinSparkle is to either download the prebuilt `WinSparkle.dll` binary from releases or use the `WinSparkle` [NuGet package](https://www.nuget.org/packages/WinSparkle/).
+Prebuilt binaries are available for x86, x64 and arm64 platforms.

  Bindings
 ----------